plunify/InTime-Vivado/README.md

 # Run InTime in Tcl Mode (Vivado)
 This repository contains scripts to run InTime in the Tcl Console or on the command-line.
 There are 3 ways to run InTime from a Tcl script.
 1. From a command line shell
-2. Within InTime GUI Tcl Console
+2. From the Tcl Console in InTime GUI
 3. From the Vivado Tcl Console

 ## Main Contents